AztecProtocol/aztec-packages/yellow-paper/docs/rollup-circuits/root_rollup.md

 sidebar_position: 4
 ---

 The root rollup circuit is our top circuit, it applies the state changes passed through its children and the cross-chain messages.
-Essentially, it is the last step that allow us to prove that the state transition function $\mathcal{T}(S, B) \mapsto S'$ was applied correctly for a state $S$ and a block $B$.
-Note, that while its public inputs might not be the block itself, it have commitments to the.
-Provided with the block (`ProvenBlock`) and proof, a node is able to derive the public inputs from the block and his state and then execute the proof against the values derived.
-If the proof is passing, the block is valid and the state progression is correct.
+Essentially, it is the last step that allows us to prove that the state transition function $\mathcal{T}(S, B) \mapsto S'$ was applied correctly for a state $S$ and a block $B$.
+Note, that the root rollup circuit's public inputs do not comprise the block entirely as it would be too costly to verify.
+Given a `ProvenBlock` and proof a node can derive the public inputs and validate the correctness of the state progression.

 ```mermaid
 graph LR